ETT is a joint venture between subsidiaries of American Electric Power (AEP) and Berkshire Hathaway Energy Company (BHE).

 By partnering with Berkshire Hathaway Energy Company, a company with a long-term commitment to its investments and significant transmission operating experience, AEP enhances its ability to make transmission investments in Texas to meet ERCOT needs.
 ETT looks forward to demonstrating ETT's value to the Texas marketplace and its consumers.

 The joint venture will provide an infusion of outside capital into the transmission infrastructure in Texas and brings together two of the preeminent transmission developers in the world.
 The increased transmission capacity will support continued reliable electric service, enhance the efficiency of the wholesale electric market and encourage the development of renewable generation.

 As owner and operator of the nation's largest transmission system, AEP brings more than 100 years of expertise in planning, siting, building and operating high-voltage transmission to this venture.
 Berkshire Hathaway Energy Company, with access to the substantial capital resources of its corporate parent, Berkshire Hathaway Inc., is committed to being a long-term investor in the utility sector.

-AEP, headquartered in Columbus, Ohio, is one of the largest electric utilities in the U.S., delivering electricity to more than 5 million consumers in 11 states.
-AEP has extensive experience building extra-high-voltage 765-kV transmission lines and owns the nation's largest electricity transmission system, an over 40,000-mile network that includes 2,100 miles of 765-kV transmission lines, more than all other U.S. transmission systems combined.
+AEP is one of the largest electric utilities in the United States, delivering electricity and custom energy solutions to nearly 5.4 million customers in 11 states.
+AEP owns or operates about 60 generating stations in the United States, with a capacity of approximately 26,000 megawatts.
+AEP also owns the nation's largest electricity transmission system, a more than 40,000-mile network that includes more 765- kilovolt extra-high voltage transmission lines than all other United States transmission systems combined.